dbolser/registry-factory/README.md

     output_size: int
 ```

-Only dataclasses can be used as arguments.
+Only dataclasses can be used as arguments for now.

 </details>